oshaughnessy/sierramountainll/_pages/league-age.md

 A player's "league age" for softball is the age they were at the end of the year preceding the season.
 In other words, how old were they last Dec 31?

-In the first year of SMLL softball, 2023, we used age-based divisions to align with nearby fastpitch youth leagues that use softball's more conventional 2-year groupings.
-We expanded each division in 2024 to create larger Minor and Major divisions and facilitate a strong Junior team.
-We returned to 2-year groups in 2024.

-### 2025

 | Division                 -| League Age Range | Birth Years
 |---------------------------|------------------|------------
 | 6U (Coach Pitch)          | 6-5              | {{sb_6y}}-{{sb_5y}}